libvips/libvips/_posts/2022-05-28-What's-new-in-8.13.md

 ### JXL

-JXL now supports ICC profiles, and has better support for HDR iamges.
+JXL now supports ICC profiles, and has better support for HDR images.

 ### Other loader improvements